This article was originally published in ROAR Magazine and is reprinted here under a Creative Commons license. Click here to read the original.

 According to ex-slave Lewis Clarke, slave patrols were the “offscouring of all things…the scum of stagnant pools…the meanest, and lowest, and worst of all creation.”
 It was precisely these slave patrols that morphed into publicly funded police departments in the South.
 The transition, as some say, was seamless.
-Criminologists Melissa Hickman Barlow and David E. Barlow write that by 1837 police in Charleston amounted to one hundred officers, and that their primary function was slave patrol.
+Criminologists Melissa Hickman Barlow and David E. Barlow write that by 1837 police in Charleston amounted to 100 officers and that their primary function was slave patrol.

 Boston’s night watch, for example, was established in the 1630s.
 Watchers worked sunset to sunrise, on the lookout for fires, bears, thieves, Indigenous people and runaway slaves.
 If someone was out after dark, watchers could stop and “examine” them, to suss out their purpose and to whom they might belong.
 Watchers eventually carried badges, rattles and billhooks, which they later traded for batons.